iftymahmud/PapDocAuth/README.md

 - **Optical Character Recognition (OCR):** Converts scanned images or PDFs into digital text for hashing and verification.

 - **User-Friendly UI:** Simplified web interface that supports multiple document formats including PDF and JPEG.

+- **QR Code Generation:** Generates a QR code containing the document's hash and metadata, enabling quick verification and sharing.

 - **Database:** Uses MongoDB for storing document hashes and metadata.